Micro-Influencer Marketing

 This post breaks down why seeding still works and common campaign mistakes to avoid.

-Why Product Seeding with Influencers Still Works
+Why Influencer Product Seeding Still Works

-No, product seeding isn't dead.
+No, influencer seeding isn't dead.

 We get it, though.
 Most marketers are putting their tactics under the microscope right now.